Don’t you just hate how much big brands suck up all the page one results on Google?

 After you pull up your competitors’ accounts, take a look at what they’re doing.

-How do their images speak to their brand?
+Ask yourself: how do their images speak to their brand?

-AliaTaBows is another shop with an Instagram account, but their approach to image branding is different because what they sell is different and their target audience is likely a bit different too.
+The Self Care Shower is another shop with an Instagram account, but their approach to image branding is different because what they sell is different and their target audience is likely a bit different too.

 Step Three: Make a note of what you like.

-2) Creating Your Image Branding Guide for Consistent Visual Imagery
+2. Creating Your Image Branding Guide For Consistent Visual Imagery

 As touched on earlier, consistent imagery on Instagram ads and posts is an important part of creating trust and gaining followers.